-With roughly a dozen hardware systems to choose from, Data-Pac can meet the needs of tiny businesses with modest mailing needs as well as large businesses that require features like mixed thickness feeders, dual carrier options and optional weighing platforms.
-Data-Pac's USHIPSAVER is shipping software that allows companies to ship and mail many different types of packages.
-The shipping software is designed to save roughly $10 per day, according to the company's website.
+With roughly a dozen hardware systems to choose from, Data-Pac can meet the needs of tiny businesses with modest mailing needs, as well as large businesses that require features like mixed thickness feeders, dual carrier options, and optional weighing platforms.
+Data-Pac’s USHIPSAVER is a shipping software application that allows companies to ship and mail many different types of packages.
+The shipping software is designed to save roughly $10 per day, according to the company’s website.

-The best way to find the right Data-Pac system for your business is to reach out to one of the company's sales representatives for assistance.
+The best way to find the Data-Pac system that’s right for your business is to reach out to one of their sales representatives for assistance.

 2. Formax (folding machines, software)

-Formax sells a variety of mailing solutions, including inserters, folders, tabbers, envelope openers and sealers, pressure sealers, and mailing software.
-The folding machines Formax sells run the gamut from compact folders like the FD 300, which processes 11-inch and 14-inch paper at speeds of 7,400 sheets an hour, to powerhouses like the Atlas-AS Air-Feed Document Folder, which can process up to 27,500 sheets per hour and sports a 7-inch touchscreen control panel.
-To find out more about the Formax line of business products, reach out to its sales team.
+Formax sells a variety of mailing solutions, including inserters, folders, tabbers, envelope openers and sealers, pressure sealers, mailing software and more.
+The folding machines Formax sells run the gamut from compact folders like the FD 300, which processes 11-inch and 14-inch paper at speeds of 7,400 sheets an hour, to robust powerhouses like the Atlas-AS Air-Feed Document Folder, which processes up to 27,500 sheets per hour and sports a 7-inch touchscreen control panel.
+To find out more about the Formax’s line of business products, reach out to the sales team.

 3. FP Mailing Solutions (postage meters, folding machines, software)

-A true one-stop shop for small business owners, FP Mailing Solutions offers everything a business could need for mailing, which makes it easy to scale your mailing upward as your business grows.
-While many other mailing solutions companies offer a confusing array of customizable options, FP Mailing Solutions separates its hardware by series, simplifying the shopping process.
+A true one-stop shop for small business owners, FP Mailing Solutions offers everything a business could need when it comes to mailing, which makes it easy to scale your mailing upwards as your business grows.
+While many other mailing solutions companies offer a confusing array of customizable options, FP Mailing Solutions separates their hardware by series, simplifying the shopping process.

 The Small Business Series is perfect for entrepreneurs who need lots of functionality in a small package.
-From small-space-friendly postage meters like the PostBase Mini Postage Meter to tiny-footprint folders like the FPi 600 Folder inserter, FP Mailing's line of SMB products is well designed and varied.
-You can request price quotes directly through the website.
+From small-space friendly postage meters, like the PostBase Mini Postage Meter, to tiny-footprint folders, like the FPi 600 Folder inserter, FP Mailing’s line of SMB products is well designed and varied.
+Price quotes may be requested directly through the website.